Cycletouring the

 Biggest natural danger is probably

-accidently fall in, first try if you can stand.
+canals don't mix!), first try if you can stand.
 Many

 canals aren't very deep.